Election Handbook

 1. Solicitation for Contributions {Article VIII D.2.c}

-You may seek contributions for your campaign from your fellow flight attendants, friends and family.
+You may seek contributions for your campaign from your fellow Flight Attendants, friends and family.
 The only prohibitions on soliciting funds refer to union or corporate funds and material assistance.
 Soliciting contributions would be subject to the same restrictions described for campaigning activities.

 2. Maintaining Records {Article VIII D.2.c}

 If you solicit funds from others, or if people supporting your campaign solicit funds from others, a record of all collections and disbursements must be maintained.
-Should questions about your campaign finances arise in the future and you have to produce your records, it will be essential that these financial records are complete, well-organized and accurate.
+Should questions about your campaign finances arise in the future and you must produce your records, it will be essential that these financial records are complete, well-organized and accurate.

 I. Conclusion